etlbox/etlbox.website/hugo/content/docs/transformations/merge-join.md

 - It returns a value little than 0 if the record of the left input is in the sort order before the record of the right input.
 - It returns a value greater than 0 if the record for the right input is in the order before the record from the left input.

+The `MergeJoin` transformation allows you to specify a match and comparison function that determines which records should be joined.
+This result of this function behaves similarly to a LEFT/RIGHT/FULL JOIN in SQL.

+For optimal performance, the `MergeJoin` requires sorted input from both sides.
+The rows should be ordered based on the property that is being used for comparison.
+You can pass a `ComparisonFunc<TInput1, TInput2, int>` to the MergeJoin, which returns an integer value based on the comparison of the two input records.
+This comparison function is based {{<link-ext text="on the default comparison delegate" url="https://learn.microsoft.com/en-us/dotnet/api/system.comparison-1?view=net-7.0" >}}.

+- If the `ComparisonFunc` returns 0, both records match and should be joined.
+- If the `ComparisonFunc` returns a value less than 0, the record from the left input is considered to be in the correct sort order before the record from the right input.
+- If the `ComparisonFunc` returns a value greater than 0, the record from the right input is considered to be in the correct sort order before the record from the left input.

+If the `ComparisonFunc` returns 0, both records are joined and send to the output.
+Otherwise, the MergeJoin will send the record from the right or left side to the ouput, together with NULL value for the non matching side.

 #### Join with comparison example

 Here an example how this would look like